 Until now, they have managed to test their software using a variety of screen readers and browsers.
 They’ve found the following combinations provide the most accessible experience when using our products:

-If you require accessibility support or have encountered a problem with one of our products, they established the Accessibility Support Portal.
+If you require accessibility support or have encountered a problem with Trello, they established the Accessibility Support Portal.

 What are alternatives?

-Some alternatives are Airtable, monday.com, ClickUp, Todoist, Microsoft Planner, Notion, Confluence, Teamwork, etc.
+Some alternatives are Airtable, monday.com, ClickUp, Todoist, Microsoft Planner, Notion, Confluence, and Teamwork.

 Trello is a good option as it is straightforward and user-friendly.
 It also has a great notification system.
 It comes in handy, especially for small teams.
 It lacks some features when managing complex projects, but you use third-party integrations to bring it to the next level.